• Skip to primary navigation

 If you enjoyed this recipe, please rate and comment below!
 For more recipes like Chocolate Chip Brioche Bread Pudding, check out:

-• Easy Strawberry Shortcake with Homemade Cream
+• Easy Strawberry Shortcakes

 • Meyer Lemon Olive Oil Cake

-• Creamy Fig and Honey Mascarpone Tart
+• Fig and Honey Mascarpone Tart

 • White Peach and Cherry Galette